Caribbean countries still in the path of Hurricane Maria are bracing for a devastating natural disaster on a scale "unseen for generations".

-As the category five storm ploughed through Dominica and bore down on more islands in the region today, residents were urged to flee - or face death.
+As the category five storm ploughed through Dominica and bore down on more islands in the region, residents were urged to flee.

 Puerto Rico's public safety commissioner delivered the stark message, warning the island's 3.4 million residents: "You have to evacuate.
 Otherwise you're going to die.
 I don't know how to make this any clearer."

 With nearly 70,000 people still living without power after Hurricane Irma, the territory's governor said that an island-wide outage was now likely and would last for a "long time".

 "This is going to impact all of Puerto Rico with a force and violence that we haven't seen for several generations," said Ricardo Rossello.

 "We're going to lose a lot of infrastructure in Puerto Rico.
 We're going to have to rebuild."